 COLLECT: Christie’s first 5 Pan paperbacks.

 Pan Books: The genesis of Pan Books occurred in 1939 when Alan Bott, a British World War I fighter ace, started the Reprint Society.
-In September 1944, he renamed the firm “Pan Books” with the goal of building a successful paperback reprint company to make affordable versions of then-modern books for the UK and international markets.
+In September 1944, he launched the firm “Pan Books” with the goal of building a successful paperback reprint company to make affordable versions of then-modern books for the UK and international markets.
 Pan became a serious rival to Penguin Books.
 One of the significant differences was Pan's decision to use art on their covers - a significant divergence from Penguin's 'white stripe' books, with no art.
 Pan's founder, Alan Bott, died in 1952.
 In 1962, Pan was purchased by a consortium of several publishing houses, including Macmillan, Collins, Heinemann, and, briefly, Hodder & Stoughton.
 It ultimately became wholly owned by Macmillan in 1987.

 Pan's Early Years: In their first decade, Pan published many best-selling authors, including Ian Fleming’s James Bond novels and Agatha Christie.
 Between 1945 and 1946 Pan published six books that were unnumbered.
 Beginning in 1947 Pan started numbering each book. #1 was “Ten Stories” by Rudyard Kipling.
 Books #1 - #43 had a similar visual look, with a solid coloured band across the top of each cover that changed with each title, and an art image below it.
 Book #44 (1948), “Yeoman’s Hospital” by Helen Ashton, began the standardized look of these early books – the “black tops”.
 Penguin had been using green and orange bands on the top and bottom of each cover, with no art, so Pan's decision to go with black and art was likely a decision to clearly differentiate themselves.